craftgear/snake-camel/README.md

 # snake-camel
-convert property names from/to camelCase and snake_case
+convert property names from/to camelCase and snake_case recursively.

 ## Usage
 ```